 Buzzsprout has an analytics feature where you can view your listeners' complete analysis, including how many listeners downloaded your podcast, downloads per episode, which countries your listeners belong to, and more similar data.

-The analytics function is one cutting edge feature that is much better than what you will find in your average podcast hosting platform.
+The analytics function is one cutting-edge feature that is much better than what you will find in your average podcast hosting platform.

-One thing I love about Buzzsprout is the ease of use.
+One thing I love about Buzzsprout is its ease of use.
 The act of uploading and scheduling your podcast is pretty straightforward.
 You only have to upload and set up the basic stuff like title and description.

 The audio quality is superb, as well.
 Buzzsprout also offers some additional services like transcriptions for your podcast and quality upgrades for audio.